This entire policy, including the Statement of Principles and its Interpretations, is intended to be a Code of Ethics.

 - Make or approve payments.

 - Enter into any type of arrangement, formal or informal, to the effect that Transparent Hands or any of its subsidiaries will make or receive payments, gratuities or other.

 - Pay or receive any rebates, kickbacks, unlawful discounts or other one-of-a-kind promotional allowances.

-- Irregular Accounting Practices Our Statement of Principles is interpreted to require strict adherence to Transparent Hands prescribed internal accounting policies, practices, controls and procedures which have been devised as to provide reasonable assurances that transactions have been executed in accordance with management’s general or specific authorization.
+- Irregular Accounting Practices: Our Statement of Principles is interpreted to require strict adherence to Transparent Hands prescribed internal accounting policies, practices, controls, and procedures which have been devised as to provide reasonable assurances that transactions have been executed in accordance with management’s general or specific authorization.
 (See Policy No. 4 relating to “Financial Controls, Records and Reporting”).
-Our accounting records must always reflect accurately and completely the transactions that have occurred so as to permit preparation of financial statements in accordance with generally accepted accounting principles and to maintain accountability for all assets.
+Our accounting records must always reflect accurately and complete transactions that have occurred so as to permit the preparation of financial statements in accordance with generally accepted accounting principles and to maintain accountability for all assets.
 All irregular accounting practices are specifically prohibited.
 By way of example, prohibited irregular accounting practices include the following:

 - Payments made with the understanding that part or all of the payment is to be used for purposes other than described by the documents supporting the payment.

 - Use of Special Purpose Entities to move liabilities off of the balance sheet.